 Papa is currently serving his third term as Chairman of the European Platform on Smart Systems (EPoSS), an industry-driven initiative focused on innovation in nanotechnologies and smart systems integration.

 Papa also holds chairs in banks, universities and associations bound to regional territory development.
 In particular, he chairs the Unicredit Advisory Board (Consiglio di Territorio) for the Sicily region since April 2015.

 Papa was born in Castiglione di Sicilia, Italy, in 1949, and graduated in Nuclear Physics from the University of Catania.

-At EFECS 2017, Stephan Neugebauer explains the concept of a "Lighthouse" is his keynote speech.
+At EFECS 2017, Stephan Neugebauer will talk about the future of mobility.

 Dr.-Ing.
 Stephan Neugebauer is Director Global Research Cooperation at BMW Group and Chairman of European Road Transport Research Advisory Council (ERTRAC) since 2015.

 He completed his university studies in mechanical engineering at the Technical University of Munich in 1991.
 He was a scholarship holder of Hanns-Seidel-Foundation.
 After this, while being research assistant at the “Institute of Internal Combustion Engines and Vehicles”, he completed his doctorate by obtaining the title of Dr.-Ing.

 Stephan Neugebauer started at BMW in the diesel engine development department in Steyr (Austria).
 In 1998, he returned to Munich in different functions in the development of BMW Gasoline Engines.